How to delete yourself from the internet?

 In what ways may you conceal your identity when surfing the web?

-It’s difficult to function in 21st-century society without some exposure to the internet.
-So, how can you ensure that this never happens again in your digital life?
-You may now sign up for services online without giving out your real email address, thanks to tools like Apple’s Hide My Email service.
+It isn’t easy to function in 21st-century society without some exposure to the internet.
+So, how can you ensure this never happens again in your digital life?
+Thanks to tools like Apple’s Hide My Email service, you may now sign up for services online without giving out your actual email address.

 Firefox Relay is an alternative alias service for Android devices.
 Another option is to create a free email address from any provider and use it exclusively for online signups, using a name that has nothing to do with you.

-One mistake you shouldn’t make is thinking you can hide your online footprint by using the private (incognito) mode of your browser.
+One mistake you shouldn’t make is thinking you can hide your online footprint using your browser’s private (incognito) mode.
 Not at all.
 It merely prevents the device from keeping track of your online activity.
-If you’re willing to make a change, Brave is a privacy-focused browser worth checking out.
-You can’t really vanish from the Internet.
+Brave is a privacy-focused browser worth checking out if you’re willing to make a change.
+You can’t vanish from the Internet.
 If you follow the advice above, however, the quantity of information that may be found about you should be cut in half.